Jump to section

 There are some household ingredients—think melatonin, magnesium, and lavender—that immediately make you think of sleep.
 GABA isn’t one you hear all that often.
 We’re here to change that.
 This small but mighty neurotransmitter packs in a whole slew of impressive benefits.
-Here’s what you need to know:
+Here’s what you need to know about the health effectiveness of GABA supplements for sleep.

 Gamma-Aminobutyric acid (aka GABA) is an amino acid produced naturally in the brain.
 It acts as an inhibitory neurotransmitter that blocks certain brain signals and decreases activity in your nervous system.
 Glutamate works in reverse as an excitatory neurotransmitter that stimulates nerve cells.
-Low GABA equals high glutamate, and vice versa.
+Low levels of GABA equal high glutamate, and vice versa.

 Ingredients included in sleep supplements work in one of two ways.
-Either they directly impact sleep quality/quantity (physical support) or they indirectly support sleep by reducing everyday stress and promoting a sense of calm and relaxation (emotional + behavioral support).
+Either they directly impact sleep quality/quantity (physical support) or they indirectly support sleep by reducing everyday stress and promoting a sense of calm, relaxation, and sleepiness (emotional + behavioral support).
 GABA falls into that second group.

 - The science behind GABA + stress/anxiety